 Tracing mother’s old friend

-Tracing mothers old friend.
-Reconnecting two old friends from their days in the Wrens.
-We see here her reaction when meeting up again with Dena.
-It left her struggling a bit as to what was going on.
+Tracing mother’s old friend.
+Reconnecting two old lost friends from their days in the Wrens.
+We see her reaction when meeting up again with Dena.
+The amateur shot below was filmed by Dena’s daughter without her knowledge, to add to the surprise.
+Hence the somewhat weird images taken from behind.
+This was the only way to avoid Dena knowing what was going on.

 Here’s their story!

 Tracing mothers old friend.
 We were recently commissioned by a lady named “Nikki” to find her mum’s old friend named “Shirley”.
 Her mum’s name incidentally is “Dena”.

 They originally met during their days together in the navy.
 Where they were both serving as ‘Wrens’.

 Shirley was a much-missed old friend.
 The lady whom mum so often talked about and sad to have lost contact with.

 It seemed as if she had totally vanished off the face of the earth.

 Tracing mother’s old friend was proving very difficult.
 Despite numerous attempts to trace her.

 Finding mum’s old friend -Shirley.